Powerless in the Dark

 Lonely on the farm in West Kilimanjaro.

 My wife had been away nearly a month.
-The plan had been two and a half weeks on a timber-sourcing trip, home in time for Christmas.
+The plan had been two and a half weeks on a timber-sourcing trip, home well before Christmas.
 The promise anyway.

 No wife.
-No text or HF radio call.
-No way of finding out what was going on except leaving my work commitments to go search for her.
+No comms - a text or HF radio call.
+No way of finding out what was going on except leaving to go search for her.
 Who knows where she might be except that it’ll be many hours of hard driving away.
-Of course that’s assuming she is actually even doing what she told me.
+Assuming she is doing what she said.

-If I went off after her she’d probably turn up here to an empty house (that had happened another time, another place).
+If I left Murphy’s law was she’d probably turn up here to an empty house (that had happened before in another time, different place).
 I had only patchy contact with the outside world so I was left to wait, wonder, and try not to let my fears run amok.

-That horrible high-revving Yanmar made such a din you heard it a hundred metres away.
-It ran whenever we needed to weld or compress air in the workshop, plus every evening so my and the workers’ houses could have light.
+The horrible high-revving Yanmar made such a din you heard it a hundred metres away.
+It ran whenever we needed to weld or compress air in the workshop, plus every evening so the farmhouses could have light.

 I was sitting down for dinner on my sunsets-to-die-for verandah when the lights dimmed, flickered, and quit.
 Then dead quiet.

-A watchman arrived with a pretty decent rendition of the last ugly clunking throes he’d heard from the generator bay.
-We went up and found the Yanmar seized solid.
-Totally cooked.
-Not outta diesel.
+Soon a watchman arrived to give me a fairly decent rendition of the last clunking throes he’d heard from the generator bay.
+We went up and found the thing seized solid, stinking of burnt oil.
+Cooked.
 A thrown conrod?
 Given her vintage not worth fixing.

 Brilliant.

 Trying to source and install a new generator in northern Tanzania was not exactly straightforward between Christmas and New Year.
-My boss was holidaying in New Zealand and the only replacement I could find was expensive enough to require his sign-off.
-The Aussie sparky selling it was way less sober than usual.
-Nothing was gonna happen until he dried out sometime after the New Year was in.
+My boss was holidaying in New Zealand and the only replacement I found was expensive enough to require his sign-off.
+Mr Aussie sparky selling it was even less sober than usual.
+Nothing was gonna happen until he dried out sometime after the New Year.

 What I did know, with a sinking inevitability, was that if my wife turned up before the generator was sorted, she was gonna be filthy.

-Late afternoon on New Year’s Eve I drove the four miles to the one hill on the farm where I could usually catch a whisper of a cell signal if I stood on top of the Land Cruiser holding high my Nokia.
-A text ting-tinged in: my wife had arrived in Arusha a couple days ago and had texted two hours ago to say she was heading my way.
+Late afternoon New Year’s Eve found me bumping the four miles down to the one hill at the very far end of the farm where I could usually catch a whisper of a cell signal if I stood on top of the Land Cruiser holding high my Nokia.
+After a long minute a text ting-tinged in: my wife had arrived in Arusha a couple days ago and had texted two hours ago to say she was heading my way.

-By the time I skidded back down the hill, I could see a dust trail approaching quickly.
-It morphed into a red coupe turning up my long driveway nearly a kilometre ahead of me.
+By the time I skidded back down the hill, I could see a sunset-lit dust trail approaching even quicker than the dusk.
+It morphed into a red Renault coupe turning up my long driveway over half a mile ahead of me.

 She was in the house when I arrived.
 Not pleased.